What is Integrative Therapy?

 • You’re experiencing a personal crisis, because life does not always flow in the way we want it to, and you may not have the resources to cope with unexpected events.

-• Despite wanting to succeed, you’re experiencing an inability to set or achieve goals.
+• Despite wanting to succeed, you’re finding it difficult to set or achieve goals.

 Therapy can also serve as a guide for personal development, to expand awareness and grow into one’s full potential, and can be beneficial for anyone.

-Each individual is unique, therefore, the ideal frequency of therapy sessions can vary.
+Each individual is unique, and as a result, the ideal frequency of therapy sessions can vary.

-Generally speaking, one session per week is often the most effective for establishing continuity and building rapport and trust.
-Weekly sessions also allow you sufficient time to reflect and process your experiences before moving forward.
-Some clients prefer bi-weekly or multiple sessions per week, depending on their specific needs and circumstances.
+In general, attending one session per week is often most effective for maintaining continuity and establishing rapport and trust.
+Weekly sessions also provide sufficient time to reflect and process experiences before moving forward.
+Some clients prefer bi-weekly or multiple sessions per week, depending on specific needs and circumstances.

 A standard individual session is 60 minutes.
 Depending on your needs, sessions can be 90 minutes for a different fee.